Diabetes care in Virginia

 The key to managing diabetes is education.
 Our teams of certified diabetes educators are the core of our programs.
 They counsel, teach and care for people with all forms of diabetes.
 They also follow the most current and advanced protocols and teaching methods recommended by the American Diabetes Association.

-Although you will find expert diabetes care at all our hospitals, we offer two diabetes education centers with advanced diabetes education programs:
+Although you will find expert diabetes care at all our hospitals, we offer three diabetes education centers with advanced diabetes education programs:

 Diabetes Care Center at Chippenham Hospital